 Justice Fybel is the author of Honest Lawyers Make Good Lawyers—Thoughts on Ethics and Civility in the Legal Profession (Nov./Dec.
 2006) 19 Utah Bar J. 11.
 He was the commencement speaker at the graduation of the Class of 2010 at Chapman Law School.
 In 2011 and 2012, Justice Fybel addressed incoming law students at the University of California, Irvine School of Law on the subject of civility in the legal profession.

 Justice Fybel was the President of the UCLA Law Alumni Association and an officer of the Board of Trustees of the Orange County Public Law Library.
-He is a member of the Board of Directors of the OCBA Masters Division.
-Justice Fybel has also served as a member of the Kleps Award Committee, honoring contributions made by California courts to the administration of justice; the UCLA Foundation Board of Councillors; a judge for the Constitutional Rights Foundation, UCLA School of Law, Chapman Law School, the statewide Traynor Moot Court Competition and the regional finals of the Jessup International Law Moot Court Competition, and the New York City Bar Association National Moot Court Competition; and a speaker in school programs sponsored by the Orange County Education Department and the Orange County Bar Association.
+He is a member of the Boards of Directors of the OCBA Masters Division and the Association of Business Trial Lawyers, Orange County Chapter (ABTL).
+Justice Fybel has also served as a member of the Kleps Award Committee, honoring contributions made by California courts to the administration of justice; the UCLA Foundation Board of Councillors; a judge for the Constitutional Rights Foundation, UCLA School of Law, Chapman Law School, the statewide Traynor Moot Court Competition, the regional finals of the Jessup International Law Moot Court Competition, and the New York City Bar Association National Moot Court Competition; and a speaker in school programs sponsored by the Orange County Education Department and the OCBA.

-Justice Fybel has taught classes and spoken at events sponsored by the Judicial College of the California Courts (“Making an Effective Record for Appeal”; 2010-2013); the Center for Judicial Education and Research of the Administrative Office of the Courts (The 2013 Amendments to the Code of Judicial Ethics; “Legal Ethics for Appellate Court Employees and Attorneys”; “Recovery of Attorney Fees”; and “Use of Financial Documents in the Courtroom”); the California Judges Association; the State Bar of California (“Statements of Decision”); the State Bar of Utah; the American Friends of the Hebrew University of Jerusalem; the Orange County and Los Angeles County Bar Associations; the Association of Business Trial Lawyers (including “Security & Privacy Actions: The Changing Landscape for Business Litigators”; “Practice Before the Court of Appeal”); the Los Angeles Superior Court (The 2013 Amendments to the Code of Judicial Ethics); Pincus Professional Education (“State Appeals”); the Rutter Group (“Summary Judgment and Other Terminating Motions”); the Business Litigation, Appellate, and Labor and Employment Law Sections of the OCBA; the Orange County Trial Lawyers Association; the Ferguson Inn of Court; and the Constitutional Rights Foundation.
+Justice Fybel has taught classes and spoken at events sponsored by the Judicial College of the California Courts (“Making an Effective Record for Appeal”; 2010-2013); the Center for Judicial Education and Research of the Administrative Office of the Courts (The 2013 Amendments to the Code of Judicial Ethics; “Legal Ethics for Appellate Court Employees and Attorneys”; “Recovery of Attorney Fees”; and “Use of Financial Documents in the Courtroom”); the California Judges Association; the State Bar of California (“Statements of Decision”); the State Bar of Utah; the American Friends of the Hebrew University of Jerusalem; the OCBA and the Los Angeles County Bar Association; the ABTL (including and moderating a program on the U.S. Department of Homeland Security; “Security & Privacy Actions: The Changing Landscape for Business Litigators”; “Practice Before the Court of Appeal”); the Los Angeles Superior Court (The 2013 Amendments to the Code of Judicial Ethics); Pincus Professional Education (“State Appeals”); the Rutter Group (“Summary Judgment and Other Terminating Motions”); the Business Litigation, Appellate, and Labor and Employment Law Sections of the OCBA; the Orange County Trial Lawyers Association; the Ferguson Inn of Court; and the Constitutional Rights Foundation.